vicramon/vim-tutorial/chapters/change-action.md

-# Change Actions
+The change action functions exactly the same as delete but with one major difference: it puts you in Insert Mode after doing the delete.
+This is helpful when you want to delete text then immediately start adding new text.

 ## Basic Usage

-Change is like delete, but it puts you in insert mode immediately after doing the delete.
-This is helpful when you want to delete text, then immediatley replace it with something else.

-c<motion> will change the text specified by that motion.
+`c<motion>` will change the text specified by that motion.

 Examples:

-cw will change a word.
+`cw` changes a word.

-c$ will change to the end of a line c0 will change to the begining of a line
+`c$` changes to the end of a line

+`c0` changes to the beginning of a line

+## Change to End of Line

-Note: like D with delete, C will also change to the end of a line
+`C` will change text to the end of the current line

-## Using change with t and f
+## Use Change with t and f

-Combining c with t and f is one of the most useful commands in Vim.

-ct<character> change up till that character cf<character> change up to (and including) that character
+`ct<character>` changes up till that character

+`cf<character>` changes up to (and including) that character

 Examples:

-ct. change till next .
+`ct.` change till next .

-ct) change till next )
+`ct)` change till next )

-cta change till next a
+`cta` change till next a